The ultimate drag-and-drop LVGL editor & GUI builder.

 What code does PicoPixel generate?

-Is PicoPixel free?
+Is PicoPixel free to use?

 Is the live simulator actually running LVGL?

 Yes.
 PicoPixel compiles LVGL to WebAssembly and runs it directly in your browser.
-What you see in the preview is the actual LVGL rendering engine — not a mock-up or CSS approximation.
+What you see in the preview is the actual LVGL rendering engine, not a mock-up or CSS approximation.
 The output matches your target hardware pixel-for-pixel.

-Start Building Your LVGL Interface — Free
+Start Building Your LVGL Interface, for Free

 Design embedded UIs visually, preview in a live LVGL simulator, and export production-ready C code.
 No installation.
 No credit card.
 Open PicoPixel in your browser and start designing.